Steel certification and testing standards

 Our testing and certification services provide access to global markets.

-Why UL for structural steel fire protection testing and certification
+Why UL Solutions for structural steel fire protection testing and certification

 We operate globally, offering a comprehensive range of services to help you gain the compliance and performance credentials you need to compete in a global marketplace.